Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

         Mouse: Press Shift + Mouse3 (wheel Click) to move the sphere.
         Trackpad: Press Command + Mouse click to move the sphere.

 To delete the sphere press the button "Delete".
-Give a name for the partitioned binding site by using the box in the "STEP 3" area.
+Give a name for the cropped binding site by using the box in the "STEP 3" area.
+Press "Crop binding site" and the new binding site will be added to the same group as the original binding site:

     .. image:: /_static/images/GetCleft/cleft_partitioned.png
            :alt: An example image